 Santiago has a vibrant nightlife.
 Chileans generally start the party late, so it’s not unusual to only have dinner at 10pm, then go to a bar or club and carry on until the early hours of the morning.

 Bellavista, Providencia, Vitacura and Suecia are neighbourhoods frequented by Santiago’s party-going crowd due to their many restaurants, clubs and bars.
 It's important to always take care when partying and expats should be careful in these areas at night.

 Sports and outdoor activities in Santiago

 Santiago also boasts an extensive network of bicycle and pedestrian paths along the Mapocho river.
-The numerous beautiful parks and green spaces scattered provide relief from the urban environment and are great for families and young people to enjoy.
+The numerous beautiful parks and green spaces scattered around the city and its surroundings provide relief from the urban environment and are great for families and young people to enjoy.